• Skip to primary navigation

 Crunchy Protein Balls Recipe

-Whenever I am in a rush, or I work late, or I’m laying on my couch all day and too lazy to cook anything for myself, protein balls are my go-to dish.
+Whenever I am in a rush, or I work late, or I’m laying on my couch all day and too lazy to cook anything for myself, simple protein snacks are my go-to snack.

 Benefits of Prepping Crunchy Peanut Butter Protein Balls

 Having go-to simple, easy to-make-snacks is key when you live a busy life.
 If you're like me, you spend many days a week working, then working out, then maybe trying to cram in some time with friends and family.
-These peanut butter rice krispie balls help me stay on budget, eat healthy and avoid costly, budget-busting fast food.
+These no bake protein balls help me stay on budget, eat healthy and avoid costly, budget-busting fast food.

 Related: How to Meal Plan and Prep for Your Budget